-Getting Started with performance test of 5 concurrent robots emulating real users.
+Getting started with a performance test of 5 concurrent robots emulating real users.

 AppLoader uses robots called rUsers to simulate multiple users accessing your application from the front-end; exactly how it will be accessed in production.

-The Controller: Where you manage and monitor tests:
+The Controller: Where you manage and monitor tests.
+It lets you to:

 Robots (rUsers): Each rUser simulates one real user.
 These are located on the Injectors and run the scenarios from their own desktops at the direction of the Injector.